 Six- and eight-cylinder engines were once commonplace in cars of this size, but now four-cylinders are the norm and anything more a real luxury.
 Unfortunately, it's a luxury the XF doesn't currently afford customers, with only two four-cylinder engine options in a total of three power outputs between them.

-Everything else is found in four-cylinder format, under Jaguar Land Rover's "Ingenium" engine series and both petrol and diesel iterations.
-This starts at the bottom of the range with a 161bhp 2-litre diesel and climbs up to a 296bhp 2-litre petrol, with various outputs in between.
+The engine is Jaguar Land Rover's Ingenium unit in both petrol and diesel iterations.
+This range starts at with a 200bhp 2-litre diesel and climbs up to a 296bhp 2-litre petrol, with a 247bhp petrol variant between.